danglorioso/under-30/README.md

 The **under-30** extension provides a number of different features to improve efficiency when evaluating the functional formatting of your program.

+- Real-Time Updates: The number of selected lines is dynamically displayed in the status bar whenever text is selected, regardless of the coding language or document type.
+- Accurate Function Detection: Functions are identified by their opening curly brace ("{") at the start and their closing curly brace ("}") at the end.
+Nested curly braces within the function do not interfere with this automatic detection process.
+- Lightweight and Efficient: Designed to have minimal impact on the performance of VS Code, ensuring a smooth and responsive coding experience.

 ### Line Selection Display
 - Select a range of lines in the editor to see the number of selected lines displayed in the status bar item at the lower right corner.